elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-a-gas-state-of-matter.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-a-gas-state-of-matter
 score: -1.0
 related_article1:
-    id: 161931
+    id: 162036
+    title: >-
-    title: What are the characteristics of a solid state of matter?
+        What are the characteristics of a gas and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-gas-and-provide-an-example
 related_article2:
-    id: 161946
+    id: 161975
-    title: What are the observable indicators of a chemical change during a precipitation reaction?
+    title: >-
+        What happens during the state transition from liquid to solid?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
+    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
 related_article3:
-    id: 161987
+    id: 161933
+    title: >-
-    title: What are the characteristics of a liquid state of matter?
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-liquid-state-of-matter
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 related_article4:
-    id: 161760
+    id: 162061
+    title: >-
-    title: How does the removal of electrons lead to the formation of ions?
+        How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article5:
-    id: 161982
+    id: 161762
-    title: What are the effects of ionization on the state of matter?
+    title: >-
+        What is the significance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-effects-of-ionization-on-the-state-of-matter
+    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
 ---

 &nbsp;